North Carolina's Death-by-Vehicle (Vehicular Homicide) Laws and Penalties

 A motorist can't be convicted of death-by-vehicle unless there's proof that the motorist's impairment or traffic violation was a legal cause of the death.
 In other words, there needs to be a direct link between the defendant's unlawful driving and the death.

 The consequences of a death-by-vehicle conviction depend on the circumstances.
-But generally, the possible penalties are:
+However, the possible penalties for each classification are explained below.

 All motorists convicted of death-by-vehicle face license revocation for at least a year.